MireyNM/Election_Analysis/README.md

 https://github.com/MireyNM/Election_Analysis-/tree/dynamic

 ### Challenges
-While going through the suggestions I mentioned above, I have faced the following challenges.:
+While going through the suggestions I mentioned above, I have faced the following challenges:

-1-  I noticed that when dragging the file an extra "'" was added to the file name therefore I removed it by adding the following to the code.
+1-  I noticed that when dragging the file an extra **'** was added to the file name therefore I removed it by adding the following to the code.

 ```
 if file_to_load[0] == "'":
     file_to_load = file_to_load[1:-1]
 ```

 2- I have tried to visualize the election results in bar charts.
 However, to be able to do that I should import the matplptlib module ```import matplotlib.pyplot as plt``` which gave this error ```ModuleNotFoundError: No module named 'matplotlib'```.
-It seems the module I need to draw charts doesn't exist to my Python version.
-The solution should be to install pip.
+It seems the module I need in order to draw charts doesn't exist in my version of Python.
+The solution should be to install pip and use it to load the module.
 More work and research are needed to be able to fix this issue.